San Diego Employment Lawyer Answers Your Questions

 Depending on the circumstances, it may be possible for affected employees to recover pay from an employer who stole their wages.
 Below, our wage and hour attorney in San Diego discusses what you need to know about wage theft in California.

-Contact Our Wage and Hour Attorney in San Diego
+Call Our Wage and Hour Attorney in San Diego

 How Much Are California Wage Claims Worth?